brkarcher/brkarcher.github.io/shadow.md

 "Brothers Stefan and Porta.
 Sisters Liliana, Mora, and Ilin-to.
 Have I identified the members of the conspiracy correctly?"

-Nasira barely even heard what he said ("no, it wasn't...") the lie was so visibly obvious upon his heart.
+Nasira barely even heard what he said ("no, it wasn't...") the lie was so obvious upon his heart.

 "You cannot lie to me."